Blackbandit1804/Textify/README.md

    [X] Check if username is allready registered
    [X] Create if it isn't and hash password with bcryptjs
   [X] Implement login
     [X] Check if username exists
     [X] Create a session, if everything is correct
   [ ] ToDo...

-I will not be providing direct support for this gamemode; if you have an issue or come across actual functionality issues please raise an issue in the **issues** tab.
+I will not be providing direct support for this script; if you have an issue or come across actual functionality issues please raise an issue in the **issues** tab.